Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Singer of "Kevin Costner and Modern West", a rock/country band which he recently founded with the encouragement of his wife Christine.
 In October 2007, he was on a worldwide tour with the band including sold out shows in Istanbul and Rome.

-He has English, Irish, Scottish, Welsh, German, and Swiss-German ancestry.
-He has also stated that he has Cherokee roots, but it is not clear if this ancestry has been documented.
+Has English, Irish, Scottish, Welsh, German, and Swiss-German ancestry.
+Has also stated that he has Cherokee roots, but it is not clear if this ancestry has been documented.

 Got to know Richard Burton on the return plane from his honeymoon with Cindy in Puerto Vallarta, who advised him to give everything up completely if he wanted to pursue acting (1978).